 In reviewing the literature on employee theft, Hollinger and Clark concluded that experts had developed five separate but interrelated sets of hypotheses of employee theft.
-The first was external economic pressures, such as the "unsharable financial problem" that Cressey described.
+The first was external economic pressures, such as the "nonshareable [sic] financial problem" that Cressey described.
 The second hypothesis was that contemporary employees, specifically young ones, are not as hardworking and honest as those in past generations.
 The third theory, advocated primarily by those with years of experience in the security and investigative industry, was that every employee can be tempted to steal from an employer.
-The theory basically assumes that people are greedy and dishonest by nature.
-The fourth theory was that job dissatisfaction is the primary cause of employee theft, and the fifth, that theft occurs because of the broadly shared formal and informal structure of organizations.
-That is, over time, the group norms-good or bad-become the standard of conduct.
-The sum of their research generally concluded that the fourth hypothesis was correct.
+This theory assumes that people are greedy and dishonest by nature.
+The fourth theory was that job dissatisfaction is the primary cause of employee theft, and the fifth, that theft occurs because of the broadly shared formal and informal structure of organizations; that is, over time, the group norms-good or bad-become the standard of conduct.
+The sum of Hollinger and Clark's research led them to conclude that the fourth hypothesis was correct: Employee deviance is caused primarily by job dissatisfaction.